-ARTICLE III: Administration and Government
+Article III.
+Administration and Government.

 § 1.
-The present mayor and councilmen of the Town of Irvington shall continue in office until the expiration of the term for which they were elected, or until their successors are duly elected and qualified.
+The present mayor and councilmembers of the Town of Irvington shall continue in office until the expiration of the term for which they were elected, or until their successors are duly elected and qualified.
+(1958, c.
+366)

 § 2.
-On the second Tuesday in June, 1962, and every two years thereafter, there shall be elected by the qualified voters of the town, one elector of the town, who shall be denominated mayor and six other such electors who shall be councilmen and constitute the town council.
-They shall enter upon the duties of their offices on the first day of September next succeeding their election and shall continue in office until their successors are duly elected and qualified.
-Every person so elected shall take an oath faithfully to execute and discharge the duties of his office to the best of his judgment and the mayor shall take the oath prescribed by the law for State officers.
-The failure of any person elected or appointed under the provisions of this charter to qualify or to take the oath required, within the time prescribed for entering upon the discharge of the duties of the office to which he is elected or appointed, shall vacate such office, and the council shall proceed and is hereby vested with power to fill such vacancy in the manner herein prescribed.
+On the first Tuesday in November 2024, and every four years thereafter, there shall be elected by the qualified voters of the town one elector of the town who shall be denominated the mayor and three other such electors, all of whom shall serve terms of four years.
+On the first Tuesday in November 2026, and every four years thereafter, there shall be elected by the qualified voters of the town an additional three electors, who shall serve terms of four years.
+The six electors other than the mayor shall constitute the town council.
+They shall enter upon the duties of their offices on the first day of January next succeeding their election and shall continue in office until their successors are duly elected and qualified.
+Every person so elected shall take an oath faithfully to execute and discharge the duties of their office to the best of their judgment and the mayor shall take the oath prescribed by the law for State officers.
+The failure of any person elected or appointed under the provisions of this charter to qualify or to take the oath required, within the time prescribed for entering upon the discharge of the duties of the office to which they are elected or appointed, shall vacate such office, and the council shall proceed and is hereby vested with power to fill such vacancy in the manner herein prescribed.
+(1958, c.
+366; 1962, c.
+119; 2019, cc.113,694)

 § 3.
-There shall be appointed for the town a registrar and officers of election in the manner provided for by general law.
 All elections held in the town shall be conducted in accordance with general law; the electorate shall be that prescribed by general law.
 (1958, c.
 366)

 § 4.
-The council shall be judge of the election, qualification and return of its members, subject to review by the Circuit Court of Lancaster County; may fine them for disorderly conduct and, with the concurrence of two-thirds, expel a member.
+The council; may fine its members for disorderly conduct and, with the concurrence of two-thirds of the council, expel a member.
 If any person returned be adjudged disqualified, or be expelled, a new election to fill the vacancy shall be held on such day as the council prescribes.
 Any vacancy occurring otherwise during the term for which such person was elected shall be filled by the council by the appointment of anyone eligible to such office.
-In the event of the failure of the council to fill such vacancy within fifteen days, the Circuit Court of Lancaster County shall make such appointment to fill the vacancy in the office of mayor shall be filled by the council from the electors of the town and any member of the council may be eligible to fill such vacancy.
+In the event of the failure of the council to fill such vacancy within forty five days, the Circuit Court of Lancaster County shall make such appointment to fill the vacancy.
+A vacancy in the office of mayor shall be filled by the council from the electors of the town and any member of the council may be eligible to fill such vacancy.
 (1958, c.
 366)

 § 5.
 A majority of the members of the council shall constitute a quorum for the transaction of business.
+(1958, c.
+366)

 § 6.
-Each member of the council may receive a salary to be fixed by the council, payable at such time and in such manner as the council may direct, but the salary paid to any one member during any year shall not exceed the sum of one hundred twenty dollars per annum.
-The mayor may receive a salary to be fixed by the council, payable in such manner and at such times as the council may direct, not to exceed the sum of five hundred dollars per annum.
+Each member of the council may receive a salary to be fixed by the council, payable at such time and in such manner as the council may direct, but the salary paid to any one member during any year shall not exceed that allowable under general law.
+The mayor may receive a salary to be fixed by the council, payable in such manner and at such times as the council may direct, not to exceed that allowable under general law.
 (1958, c.
 366)